mittulmandhan/java-interview-prep/31 Arrays class/README.md

 ````
 false
 ````
-10. __fill(originalArray, fillValue):__ This method assigns this fillValue to each index of this Arrays.
+10. __fill(originalArray, fillValue):__ This method assigns this fillValue to each index of the Array.
 ````
 public class A {
 	public static void main(String[] args) {